Silje32/Movie_Review_Api/README.md

 # API endpoints:

+GET: /movies/
-GET /movies/ Get all the movies
+Get all the movies

+GET: /movies/:id
-GET /movies/:id Get a movie with ID
+Get a movie with ID

+POST: /movies/
-POST /movies/ Post a new movie
+Post a new movie

+PUT: /movies/:id
-PUT /movies/:id Edit a movie
+Edit a movie

+POST: /movies/:id/reviews
-POST /movies/:id/reviews Post a review
+Post a review

+GET: /movies/:id/reviews
-GET /movies/:id/reviews Get all reviews for a movie
+Get all reviews for a movie

 # How to integrate SQLite: